matsui528/markdown2newcss/README.md

 # Markdown To new.css

-Convert a plain markdown to an HTML file with [new.css](https://github.com/xz/new.css).
+Convert a plain markdown to an HTML with [new.css](https://github.com/xz/new.css).

 ## [Demo](https://matsui528.github.io/markdown2newcss/)